nathancatania/glean-docs/docs/getting-started/welcome.en.md

 Glean is a powerful tool designed to streamline your workspace by making information easily accessible.
 It allows you to search across various data sources, share knowledge with your team, and leverage advanced features for complex workflows.

-In addition, Glean provides secure generative AI capabilities, similar to your organization's own dedicated ChatGPT or Bard, but securely trained on your organization's own data.
+In addition, Glean provides secure generative AI capabilities, similar to your organization's own dedicated ChatGPT or Bard, but securely trained on your organization's data.
 This means you don't need to worry about sensitive company data making its way outside the organization.

 ## Getting Started